CopernicusLAC Panama Centre

 The project portfolio includes pre-operational applications of the developed services in selected areas throughout the LAC region for the purpose of demonstrating and testing their capabilities and potential.

-The services and demonstrations, or ‘use cases’, are organised within three thematic areas: Hydrometeorological Hazards, Geological Hazards, and Exposure.
+The services and demonstrations, or ‘use cases’, are organised within four thematic areas: Hydrometeorological Hazards, Wildfires, Geological Hazards, and Exposure.

-The services will be made available as open-source resources and implemented at the regional level (for the entire LAC region) in their operational phase for long-term implementation.
+The services will be made available as open-source resources and implemented at the regional level (for the entire LAC region) in their operational phase for long-term exploitation.

 Hydrometeorological Hazards Theme

-Four services will be developed dedicated to flooding, one service to drought, and three services to wildfires.
+Ten services will be developed dedicated to flooding and one service to drought.
 The corresponding use cases will be tailored according to the specific needs of the geographic area of application.
-Use cases include topics on flooding dynamics, hydraulic modelling with Copernicus Sentinel data, hurricane forecasting, drought index customisation, and biofuel and land use and cover for fire danger assessment.
+Use cases include topics on flooding dynamics, Copernicus Sentinel data merging with hydraulic modelling, past events cataloguing for hurricane preparation, and drought index customisation.

 Geological Hazards Theme